-A Night Time Noise Service operates between 22:00 - 02:00 each Friday and Saturday night.
+A Night Time Noise Service operates between 22:00 - 02:30 each Friday and Saturday night.
 Generally, however, the Environmental Health Service does not offer an out-of-hours response, but we will deal with emergencies such as those listed below as a priority:

-- request for assistance by the on-call Consultant in Public Health Medicine - notification of a fatality at work, under health and safety legislation - request for assistance from a senior Police Officer - major emergency incidents (e.g. explosions, chemical leaks), in liaison with the emergency services via the council's emergency planning arrangements.
+- request for assistance by the on-call Consultant in Public Health Medicine - notification of a fatality at work, under health and safety legislation - request for assistance from a senior Police Officer - major emergency incidents (e.g. explosions, chemical leaks), in liaison with the emergency services via the council's emergency planning arrangements - notification of a persistent audible intruder alarm - notification of significant water ingress from a neighbouring property requiring urgent attention